Okezie Ikpeazu: Contracts corruption allegations

 In November 2020, the Peoples Gazette released a report reviewing Abia State financial records from 2016 and 2017.
 The records showed a suspicious amount of government funds having been wired to associates of Ikpeazu and their companies, including an estimated ₦3.4 billion to three companies owned by Enyinnaya Nwafor and ₦412 million in contracts to a company owned by Innocent Adiele.

 Personal life

-Ikpeazu is a member of the Seventh-day Adventist Church.
+Ikpeazu is a member of the Seventh-day Adventist Church and has four children with his wife.